dhwani123s/dhwani123s/README.md

 Furthermore, I have a strong practical and theoretical experience in __Business Analytics__ and __Business Design__.

-🔭 Below are some of the companies I have worked as an Analyst, a Business Development Trainee and Research Assistant:
+🔭 Below are some of the companies I have worked as an Analyst, Business Development Trainee and Research Assistant:

 * *Paramount Global*
 * *Emerson Electric Co*